Mobile menu toggle

 iVanky FusionDock Ultra Plus review: Conclusion

 The iVanky FusionDock Ultra is unapologetically overkill — and that’s exactly its biggest strength.
 It delivers unmatched port selection and rock-solid stability under heavy loads.
-Plus, the kind of bandwidth headroom that makes for a true no-compromise desk setup.
+Plus, it delivers the kind of bandwidth headroom that makes for a true no-compromise desk setup.

 But that power comes at a cost.
-It’s expensive, runs warmer than expected and doesn’t push as much power through its ports as some rivals.
+It’s expensive, runs warmer than expected, and doesn’t push as much power through its ports as some rivals.

 If you don’t already know why you need the FusionDock Ultra, you probably don’t.
 But if your workflow demands this level of connectivity and performance, nothing else comes close right now.